-When you associate an external data source with a virtual service, you need to create mappings between the data columns in the external file, and the columns/headers in your data rule.
-You do this by configuring binding in the data model.
+When you associate an external data source with a virtual service, you need to create mappings between the columns in the external data source, and the columns/headers in your data rule.
+You do this by configuring the binding in the Data model.

 The following example shows the relationship between a search definition and the search result.
 A record in the Search worksheet is identified via its primary key ‘id’, and referenced from the Search Result worksheet via the foreign key ‘searchId’.
 This enables the return of two rows for a search with id 3, or zero rows for search of id 4.

 Data Format Binding

 When binding to a data source column where the response can contain different data formats (such as for the REST protocol), different response types (such as for the SOAP protocol), or a message structure which can be considered to contain different types, you can also configure binding for this in your data model.